ArgenisGonzalez-Ksquare/hms_itk/README.md

 HOST=localhost:5000
 GOOGLE_APPLICATION_CREDENTIALS=C:\firebase\firebase.json.json
 ```
-*Be sure to create the `hospital` database on sql Shell or pg admin, as well you have to create the user `admin_hospital` and with hem permission for createDB and set as the owner of `hospital`*, for more help share with you the basics commands of sql shell
+*Be sure to create the `hospital` database on sql Shell or pg admin, as well you have to create the user `admin_hospital` and give him permission for createDB and set as the owner of `hospital`*, for more help I share with you the commands you have to put on sql shell

 ```
 CREATE DATABASE hospital;